aqax3/Trainy/README.md

 # Trainy

-Welcome to the repository of Trainy!
-This application consists of a frontend and a backend, and this README provides instructions on how to clone and run the application locally.
+Welcome to Trainy, a comprehensive fitness application designed to motivate, guide, and track your fitness journey.
+This README provides instructions on how to clone and run the application locally.

+With Trainy, users can create custom workouts from an extensive collection of exercises, each with varying levels of difficulty from beginner to advanced.
+Each exercise comes equipped with a helpful video and description to ensure correct form and technique.
+For added convenience and organization, users can schedule their custom workouts on a built-in calendar, enabling easy tracking of fitness progress and routine.
+Beyond individual workouts, Trainy also houses a smart recommendation system that encourages progress by suggesting harder workouts based on previous difficulties.

 ## Prerequisites